Leopoldo López: Early life and career

 López worked as an analyst and consultant for the chief economist to the Planning Vice-President of Petróleos de Venezuela S.A.
 (PDVSA) between 1996 and 1999; he was a professor of Institutional Economy in the Economics Department at Universidad Católica Andrés Bello.

-Political life
+Political career

 López cofounded the political party Primero Justicia (Justice First) with Julio Borges in 1992.
 He later moved away from Justice First, having a more leftist-leaning political philosophy and created the Voluntad Popular party, a member of Socialist International.

 According to a 2006 article in the Los Angeles Times, the Venezuelan government seemed to have "a full-out campaign" against López starting from 1998.
 Described by Kenyon College as "hardworking and unpretentious", with "movie-star good looks and a gentle way with people that has made him extremely popular in Chacao, the most affluent of Caracas's five municipalities", he said, "I was born with a lot of privilege in a country with a lot of inequality."